 What does the law say?

-In many western countries there are laws against sexual harassment (such as bullying, discrimination, aggression and pressure).
-Employers are required by this law to implement policies aimed at preventing these so-called psycho social workloads, or limit them.
-They are also required to provide information about the psycho social workload hazards and the measures taken by the employer to prevent the load or reduce to a minimum.
+In many western countries, there are laws against sexual harassment (such as bullying, discrimination, aggression and pressure).
+Employers are required by this law to implement policies aimed at preventing these so-called psycho-social workloads or limiting them.
+They are also required to provide information about the psycho-social workload hazards and the measures taken by the employer to prevent the load or reduce it to a minimum.

 What can an employer do against sexual harassment?

-Let employees know clearly that sexual harassment is not accepted in the organisation.
+- Let employees know clearly that sexual harassment is not accepted in the organization.

-Set a policy (in cooperation with the works council) which clearly sanctions (suspension, official warning) for breaching.
+- Set a policy (in cooperation with the works council) that clearly sanctions (suspension, official warning) for breaching.

-Offer employees the opportunity to talk to a counselor.
-This counselor features should be open and transparent.
+- Offer employees the opportunity to talk to a counselor.
+This counselor’s features should be open and transparent.
 Inform employees about this.
-This may be a person from an external organisation, such as working conditions, a reintegration agency or a freelancer.
+This may be a person from an external organization, such as working conditions, a reintegration agency or a freelancer.

-The company can set up a committee that can deal with complaints about sexual harassment, where employees can go if they have complaints.
-A complaints committee may impose measures to prevent recurrence.
+- The company can set up a committee that can deal with complaints about sexual harassment, where employees can go if they have complaints.
+A complaints committee may impose measures to prevent a recurrence.

 What can workers do against sexual harassment?